 We also consider articles directed toward a general business audience that

-would be of particular interest to electric utility executives.
+would be of particular interest to energy company executives.
 For instance,

 we've covered the aging crisis in industrialized nations, the bottom-line impact